ShaunJose/Q_learning/README.md

 # Q_learning

+### Description
 A simulation of Q_learning using python

+(Do refer to the Problem Specification for more details on the problem)